-While installing the link-seal belt is positioned between the pipe and annular wall.
-Then following proper tightening sequence the link-seal is tightened.
+While installing the link-seal belt is positioned between the pipe and the annular wall.
+Then following the proper tightening sequence the link-seal is tightened.
 Once installed the link-seals provide a pressure-tight and secure sealing by the radial expansion of the rubbers in the annual spaces.
 Refer to the following image that shows the sectional drawing of a wall penetration sealed with Link-seal.

 Installation of Link-Seal System

 The installation sequence of a link-seal system (Fig. 2) is provided below: